I’m Here, Where Are You?

-Curated and produced by myself and Liz Counsell, in association with Cambridge Junction and supported by Vision Mixers initiative, Arts Council England and Unlimited.
+In association with Cambridge Junction Vision Mixers initiative, Arts Council England and Unlimited.
+Co-produced with Liz Counsell.

 ‘I’m Here.
 Where Are You?’ is a celebration of disability arts across the East of England.
 The one year project includes focus groups and participatory workshops with those less able to access arts provisions, culminating in a two-day festival at Cambridge Junction.
 Showcasing the best of disability arts in the UK and the workshops’ outputs, the festival will address general audiences and professionals through performative and discursive formats.